 Guy and Homburger · SANCTUARY with the British bassist Barry Guy and violinist Maya Homburger – featuring newly commissioned works by Barry Guy and Peter Togni.
 Presented on June 14th, 2006

 · Sanctuary has toured Russia, China, Europe and Canada.
 In future years we expect to continue to present at least one major tour each year, along with other smaller national and international projects.

-· SANCTUARY has released 3 CD’s and will soon add a fourth.
+· SANCTUARY has released 4 CD’s.
 Their first self titled project was released in October of 2000 on 21 records based in Montreal.
 The second international release entitled “Refuge” was released on the German Label Haenssler Classic on October 15, 2003.
 The third CD entitled “The heart has its reasons” was released on Warner Classics UK in May of 2005.
-SANCTUARY’s fourth CD “Silencio” will be released in the fall of 2014.
+SANCTUARY’s fourth CD “Estuary” was released in the fall of 2015.